 1982 - 1992

-Consequently, the municipality decided that the building had to be used to house the homeless people called 'Dam- and Vondelparkslaper'.
-They were able to rent a bed for a few euros at the so called 'Sleep-In'.
+Consequently, the municipality decided that the building had to be used to house the homeless people called 'Dam- and Vondelparkslapers' (translated: Damsquare and Vondelpark sleepers").
+They were able to rent a bed for a few guilders at the so called 'Sleep-In'.

 1992 - 2002